-Writing Contest XLI • Adrianne Aron, Flash Fiction Prize • NMW (2016)
+Adrianne Aron’s “The Envelope Trick” (NMW 2016)

-“As immigration and foreign policy issues divide and dominate our culture, “The Envelope Trick” reminds us that the political is always personal, and that many people are hanging on by only a finger or two.”
+“As immigration and foreign policy issues divide and dominate our culture, ‘The Envelope Trick’ reminds us that the political is always personal, and that many people are hanging on by only a finger or two.” –NMW

 The Envelope Trick

-By Adrianne Aron
+by Adrianne Aron

 What are three fingers?
 “You’re lucky,” the nurse said, “you still have the opposing thumb.”
 Who you kidding, I thought.
 But I kept my mouth shut.
 She was trying to help me out.